handicap88/ThinkPad-X240-WINDOWS-LINUX-APPLE/README.md

 - Looks that all works with new Clover, but you have to update manualy without specific drivers
 - Sinetek-rtsx.kext v2.2 (now SD card reader don't breaks transfer)

+What's needed:
+- Macbook or/and IPhone to verify
+(soon screens)

 MacOS Mojave Issues:
 - touchPad (sometimes not loaded)
 - card reader stops working on second standby with card inserted (Jettison app doesn't help)